rmrk-team/evm/docs/RMRK/extension/RMRKRoyalties.md

 Used to update recipient of royalties.

-*Custom access control has to be implemented to ensure that only the intedned actors can update the  beneficiary.*
+*Custom access control has to be implemented to ensure that only the intended actors can update the  beneficiary.*

 #### Parameters